Brar21/Python_Learning/README.md

 # Types of Modules?
    *** Built-in => which you during installation of python in your system.***
    *** External => which you have to install using "pip" in your system.***

+# Simple example of Python working that is you can use pyhton as "Calculater".

 # Key-Features of Python
   - Easy to understand = Fast Development
   - Free and open source